vuksa/RuntimePermissionsExtended/README.md

 Kotlin extension functions that make permission handling concise and little bit easier.
 This extensions provide same implementation for permission handling in both *Activities* and *Fragments*.

-##Usage
+## Usage

-All permissions that you need to use in app should be annotated *AppPermission* class as in example bellow:
+All permissions that you need to use in app should be annotated in *AppPermission* class as in example bellow:

 AppPermission class preview:
 ```kotlin